gabotechs/signway/README.md

 # Pre-signed URL generation

-Typically, the Signway server will be publicly accessible to the internet, prepared to accept pre-signed requests, but someone needs to create those signed URLs.
+Typically, the Signway server will be publicly accessible to the internet, prepared to accept requests with a pre-signed URL, but someone needs to create those pre-signed URLs.
 This should be a trusted source, as it needs to know the signing `secret`, like an application's backend.

 There is support for generating Signway pre-signed URLs for the following languages: